mcdeeda/plaguecycle/README.md

-# ebolacycle
+# plaguecycle
-Repo for ebolacycle assets
+Repo for plaguecycle assets

 not much to see here